Privacy Notice

 We collect and process the following types of personal data that you voluntarily provide to us, e.g., when you express an interest in obtaining information about our services or products:

-• Technical Data – IP address, browser type, operating system, and device identifiers.
+IP address, browser type, device ID

 If an organisation enters an agreement with us to use our services to license content, we also collect the payment details required to carry out our contract with the organisation.